Eznowy/Eznowy/README.md

 # 💫 About Me:

-I am a student software Engineer .
+I am a software engineering student

 ## :hammer_and_wrench: Languages and Tools:
 <p align="left">